polina-c/layerlens/lib/src/DEPENDENCIES.md

 model.dart-->primitives.dart;
 ```

+### Inversions
-Inversions in this folder: 0
+In this folder: 0

-Inversions including subfolders: 0.
+Including sub-folders: 0